jessicawiradinata/career-website/README.md

  ### reducer
  Takes a set of states and actions and returns the next state based on the action
  ### routes
- contains routing to the right file for each path URL requested
+ Contains routing to the right file for each path URL requested
  ### store
+ Provides reduux store for the application
  ### index.tsx
  The entry point of the application.